MikeWLloyd/tumor-volume-shiny/documentation/help.md

 ### 1. Cross Study Plots and Analysis

-There are six tabs that provide access to different visualizations and analysis metrics for cross study comparisons.
+The user selects from six tabs that provide access to different visualizations and analysis metrics for cross study comparisons.

 **NOTE:** Data filtering via 'Data Selection and Filtering' dropdowns can be used to select or deselect studies as needed.